Frequently Asked Questions

 NAAT tests or PCR tests are strongly encouraged within 72 hours of arrival but at this time are not required.
 This is due to lack of coverage through many state programs and insurance providers.
 If you have the means to use these preferred testing methods, please do so.

 Attendees will be required to bring at least three unexpired home test kits per person.
 All attendees are encouraged to test prior to travel, and will be required to test upon arrival and on day 3 of camp.

-Masking is optional in all settings with the exception of the dining hall line.
-Please do bring masks for use in the food lines, in case of a symptom concern, and for use if there is illness present.
+Masking is optional in all settings.
+Please do bring masks for cases of symptom concerns, and for use if there is illness present.

 We strongly advise all attendees to be responsible with careful actions such as limiting potential exposure and masking in public spaces in the weeks leading up to the event and while traveling to the event.

 Can I come for a partial week?